garrettm/tsum/README.md

 Being able to simply represent and manipulate values is one of the most important things a programming language can provide.

 Typescript offers two built in solutions for polymorphism:
 1. Add a 'type' field to all your data, and switch on it.
 This is verbose, requires explicit serialize/deserialize, and error prone when specifying literal data.
-Additionally, switch offers no exhaustiveness guarantee, and is a statement, making it not very conducive to programming with functions.
+Additionally, switch offers no exhaustiveness guarantee, and is a statement rather than an expression.
 2. Put your data into classes.
 This is verbose, requires explicit serialize/deserialize and lacks named fields (`new Person('Garrett')` vs `{name: 'Garrett'}`).
 Most importantly, you lose the ability to easily make new immutable values from previous values.

 Using plain data structures solves many of these problems, and improves notation: